jgutman/mvesc/Features/README.md

 # Feature Generation Modules

 This folder contains the scripts for extracting both features and outcome labels to be used for the prediction problem.
-These are stored in the database.
+These are stored in the database in the model schema.

 ### How to Generate features and outcomes
 Only 2 Python scripts are needed to be run, and all the rest will be called in these 2 Python scripts.